parsevalbtc/libbitcoin-system-wiki/Integer-Powers-Unraveled.md

     return value;
 }

+// This overload allows the return type to default to Base while not requiring
-template <typename Base, typename Exponent,
+// the unnecessary Base parameter when specifying the Value return parameter. template <typename Base, typename Exponent,
     if_integer<Base> = true, if_integer<Exponent> = true>
 inline Base power(Base base, Exponent exponent) noexcept